Listing Your Website: Setup Guide and Best Practices

 Niche Categories

-Select 1–3 niche categories that best describe your website's content focus.
+Choose one primary category that best describes your website's content focus — this is the category shown on your listing card in the marketplace.
+You can then add up to two secondary categories if your site genuinely spans more than one topic, so buyers filtering by those niches also find you.
 Be accurate — buyers filter by niche, and mismatched categories lead to irrelevant orders that waste both your time and theirs.

 Site Metrics